 to be continued…

-If you notice any mistakes, have suggestions for improvements, or would like to give me money, please contact me on Twitter.
+If you notice any mistakes or have suggestions for improvements, please visit the Contribute page.

 - I don’t care what Airbnb is doing.
 (And neither should you.) — Stephen Hay↩